uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/create-data-dictionary.md

 ## Best Practices

 ### Data Harmonization
 When adding a new project or study into a new or an already existing data dictionary, it's important to follow the process of harmonization of data.
 The harmonization process centers around updates or additions to the data dictionary, along with the possible need to harmonize the data.
 This process helps with the prevention of redundant properties, nodes, and allowable values that may already exist in a data dictionary.
-It also involves the possibility of a data migration if the data dictionary changes affect the preexisting data (For example, the height property unit of measure change from meters to centimeters).
+It also involves the possibility of a data migration if the data dictionary changes affect the preexisting data (for example, the height property unit of measure change from meters to centimeters).
 Before submitting new data to a commons or submitting updates to a data dictionary, check the current dictionary for properties, nodes, or enumerated values that already exist.
 If there is a similar property, node, or enumerated value that exists, it's best practice to use the existing node, property, or enumerated value.
 For example, if a candidate property named “infection agent” and a property named “infectious agent” already exist, then use “infectious agent.”

 ### Specificity vs. Generality

 One of the goals when providing an external reference is to figure out the level of specificity when breaking down a property name that contains multiple concepts.
-The question is whether the new references should be created with very specific designations (This is known as pre-coordination).
+The question is whether the new references should be created with very specific designations.
+This is known as **pre-coordination**.
 This option would likely create the need for the request of new terms in the external standard if the term is not in existence.
-The other question is, should the use of multiple terms that already exist in an external standard be used (This is known as post-coordination)?
+The other question is, should the use of multiple terms that already exist in an external standard be used?
+This is known as **post-coordination**?
 The best practice adopted by Gen3 is to use specificity whenever corresponding terms are available in the external standard.
 However, If specific terms are not available, lean towards generality by creating multiple terms that already exist in an external standard.
 For instance, if grapefruit juice is a property of interest and it's not found in the external reference, but grapefruit and juice are found individually, then using the individual properties is the preferred method.

 ### Creating Valuable Data Descriptions